TradeStation

 TradeStation Charts: 20 Tips, Tricks & FAQs Answered

-I’ve been using TradeStation charts for nearly 20 years!
-And before that, I used SuperCharts, which was the forerunner to the TradeStation charting platform.
-Based on that experience, here are my top suggestions for using TradeStation effectively and answers to 20 TradeStation FAQs.
-From backing up your charts and files ...
+I’ve been using TradeStation charts for nearly 20 years, and before that, I used SuperCharts – the predecessor to the TradeStation platform.
+With over 25 years of TradeStation experience, I’ve compiled my top tips for getting the most out of TradeStation.
+From backing up your charts and files to optimizing ...

 image of tradestation data feed